NarenCandy/leadflow/README.md

-# LeadFlow — Smart Leads Dashboard
+# GigFlow — Smart Leads Dashboard

 A full-stack Lead Management Dashboard built with the MERN stack, TypeScript, and TailwindCSS.
 Built as part of the ServiceHive Full Stack Internship Assignment.